Slow Cooker Meals

 • The crock pot will create steam as the chocolate gets melted.
 It is VERY important that you don't let water from the lid into the chocolate mixture as this will ruin the flavor and cause the chocolate not to emulsify properly.

-• When adding the ingredients to the crock pot, it's important to not stir as this will cause the chocolate to seize up and be too thick, preventing it from being properly mixed with all of the ingredients.
+• When adding the ingredients to the crock pot, it's important not to stir as this will cause the chocolate to seize up and be too thick, preventing it from being properly mixed with all of the ingredients.

 • The time it takes for the chocolate to melt fully will depend on the size of the chocolate chips and your crock pot.
 Check on the chocolate at the 45-minute mark to judge the consistency before stirring.